School ofJournalism and CommunicationContinueContinue to the School of Journalism and Communication's website

 - Greg RumseyProfessor

 - Kendra Stanton-LeeAssistant Professor

 Students in Action

-- Opportunities for gaining experience in writing, editing, layout, design, photography, audio production, and videography are available on campus in these and many other venues: Southern Accent (weekly student newspaper), Southern Memories (university yearbook), Strawberry Festival (the year-end multimedia production), Southern Communicator (newsletter), Columns (the university magazine), and the Marketing and University Relations office.
+- Opportunities are available for gaining experience in writing, editing, design, photography, audio production, and videography in these and many other venues: Southern Accent (weekly student newspaper), Southern Memories (university yearbook), Southern Communicator (newsletter), Columns (the university magazine), Strawberry Festival (the year-end multimedia production), and the Marketing and University Relations office.

-- Advanced photography students are provided use of a digital SLR camera and a new studio.
+- Advanced photography students are provided with a digital SLR (DSLR) camera.

-- An active Communications Club plans trips to the CNN Center in Atlanta, communication-oriented community service projects, and special vespers programs.
+- The Communications Club plans many activities including, but never limited to, a trip to the CNN Center in Atlanta, communication-oriented community service projects, and special vespers programs.